aforward9600/pokemonpalette/README.md

   - Originally these get reset every time the opponent send out a pkmn (even swithing)
   - Was never really noticed since most trainers never switch nor would have the opportunity
   - Changed based on user feedback since many trainers now try to switch
+- There is an option to scale trainer rosters to the level of your 1st roster pkmn
+  - Talk to the right aide in Oak's lab to toggle on/off
+  - Enemy pkmn will evolve by level if applicable
+  - Gym leaders and the E4 scale slightly higher than normal trainers
+  - This is a good option to turn on for a pseudo-"New Game +" where you rematch all possible trainers in order

 - Adjustments to learnsets and base stats
   - Pokemon have gained their TMs and Moves from yellow